willxxy/willxxy.github.io/index.md

 * Vision and language undestanding in micormobility applications with HRI
 * Multimodal embodied AI with CMU SAIL
+* Cardiovascular disease prediction using ECG signals and ECG reports with CMU SAIL
 * Blood vessel segmentation with CAIDM